confluentinc/examples/clients/docs/confluent-cli.rst

 #.
 When you are done, press ``Ctrl-C``.

 #.
-View the :devx-examples:`consumer code|clients/cloud/java/src/main/java/io/confluent/examples/clients/cloud/confluent-cli/confluent-cli-ccsr-example.sh`.
+View the :devx-examples:`consumer Avro code|clients/cloud/confluent-cli/confluent-cli-ccsr-example.sh`.